Unto Your Heart

 My mother said that I had fainted.
 She described how, when I awoke, I spoke repeatedly of a light.
 I was not sure she knew what light I was talking about.

 I knew I was changed...

 G-d became my very best friend and confidant.
-The trees, birds, bees and even the big wild dogs were my pals.
+The trees, birds, bees and even the big wild dogs who towered over me, greeted me as my pals.

 I found Heaven in the here and now of every given moment.
 My heart filled with gratitude for every breath, for life itself...

 Occasionally I would relax, lying on the ground, gazing toward the sky as I relived a familiar hovering sensation...

 Every breeze and sunbeam spoke to me of Divine unconditional love, which I longed to share with all.